exsquire/diminion/README.md

 + nextflow run main.nf

 ### Input/Output
+A test case is included in the repository within the assets/test/dev folder.
+It includes 2 single-end FASTQ files representing 2 samples, the reference FASTA files for removing unwanted reads, and the reference FASTA files to which processed reads are aligned.

 ![Alt text](assets/IO_0.png?raw=true "Input Example")

+When successfully run, the pipeline produces a 'results' folder in the working directory, giving users access to the intermediate files generated throughout the pipeline.
+Each file is designated a sample id taken from the input files and relevant other relevant file names.
+For example, if sample 'A' is aligned to reference 'Z', the output might be 'A_Z'.

 ![Alt text](assets/IO_1.png?raw=true "Results Structure 1")
 ![Alt text](assets/IO_2.png?raw=true "Results Structure 2")